filipkorus/IoT-weather-station/backend/docs/websocket_api_for_web_browser_client.md

 This API provides functionalities for the web browser client WebSocket server.
 Below are the details of each type of message.

-'Authentication' is done using the `client` (yes, this is the key) 'key' in the `Authorization` header.
+Every client trying to connect without an API key in the `Authorization` header, is assumed to be a web browser client.

 ### 1. Receiving live sensor data (from the Server, to the Web Browser Client)